Chicago Bridge & Iron Company: Controversy

 CB&I was revealed as a subscriber to the UK's Consulting Association, exposed in 2009 for operating an illegal construction industry blacklist; CB&I was one of 14 companies issued with enforcement notices by the UK Information Commissioner's Office.
 A CB&I employee consulted the blacklist more than 900 times in 2007 alone, a 2010 employment tribunal was told.

-Chicago Bridge & Iron Beaumont

-Chicago Bridge & Iron Beaumont was a yard owned by Chicago Bridge & Iron Company from 1982 to 2017 in Beaumont, Texas.
-Chicago Bridge & Iron Company Beaumont closed the Beaumont work yard, called Beaumont Island Park Fabrication Services, in 2017 after the site was flooded due to Hurricane Harvey in September 2017.
-In 2008 Chicago Bridge & Iron Company sold the site to Port of Beaumont.
-Port of Beaumont entered into a partnership with Allegiant Industrial Island Park to rebuild the 75 acres site.
-Allegiant Industrial opened the Allegiant Industrial Island Park Campus on the site in October 2018.
-The site has 500,000 square feet of welding and fabrication space.